oqtane/oqtane.docs/src/pages/guides/installation/deploy-to-azure.md

 ## Prerequisites

 - An Azure account.
-If you don’t have one, you can [create one for free here](https://azure.microsoft.com/en-in/free/).
+If you don't have one, you can [create one for free here](https://azure.microsoft.com/en-in/free/).
 - The Oqtane GitHub repository.
 You can [access it here](https://www.github.com/oqtane/oqtane.framework).

 ## Steps